Luming-L/Project/eddie.md

 #allow you to run interactive jobs or graphical applications. #to start an interactive session run:
 qlogin
 # Staging Data from DataStore
+#A subset of nodes have access to DataStore group spaces via NFS.
+These nodes are intended for batch _and_ interactive jobs that copy data between DataStore and Eddie.
+To send a job to these nodes, select the staging queue with the Grid Engine option `-q staging`.
+For example, to get an interactive session run:
 qlogin -q staging
 # Monitoring Jobs